Prickly heat (miliaria) is an itchy rash caused by trapped sweat.

 Doctors diagnose prickly heat based on the appearance of the rash and whether the person has been in a hot environment or overdressed.

 The condition is controlled by keeping the skin cool and dry.
 Use of powders and antiperspirants often helps.
 Conditions that increase sweating should be avoided, thus an air-conditioned environment is ideal.

-Once the rash develops, corticosteroid creams or lotions are used, sometimes with a bit of menthol added.
-However, these topical treatments are not as effective as keeping the skin cool and dry.
+Once the rash develops, corticosteroid creams or lotions can be used, sometimes with a bit of menthol added.
+However, these treatments are not as effective as keeping the skin cool and dry.

-Last full review/revision October 2007 by Daniel W. Collison, MD
+Last full review/revision June 2013 by David M. Pariser, MD